PROJECT: TravelBuddy

 Step 1.
 Input add n/Himeiji Castle cc/JPN dv/15/12/2017 r/5 d/Wow. a/Kyoto t/castle p/C:\Users\Michael\Pictures\castle-photo.jpg

-command is executedStep 2.
-The user inputs selects 4
+add command is executedStep 2.
+The user inputs selects 4.

 Implementation 2: Filename and Extension Only | |